 Nachash: The Biblical word for snake.
 This word is derived from the Sanskrit word ‘naga’ (meaning snake), and was most likely borrowed from the Vedic language of the Indo-Aryan rulers of the Mitanni kingdom.
 The ancient Semitic word for snake is ‘hyh’ or ‘hwh’.
 It is the Semitic word for snake from which the name YHWH is derived.

 On the Stone face:

-2 trees of life: These are stylized images of the frankincense tree.
+2 trees of life: These are stylized images of the frankincense tree or the almond tree.
 Around the trunks of the trees, one can see a coiling snake.

 The ouroboros: the snake consuming its own tail surrounds the flower of life, also known as the tree of life to the Hebrews.
 The eye and the mouth of the snake are clearly visible on the right side of the flower.
 The ouroboros is ancient Egyptian in origin and is contained in “The Book of the Netherworld”.
 The ouroboros is a symbol of the cyclical nature of creation.
 Here, the ouroboros represents YHWH as the guardian of the tree of life.

 The leaves: The 4 stylized leaves of the frankincense tree can be seen as heart shapes.
 These heart shapes can also represent the flared hoods of spitting cobras.